NOIA Network (NOIA) Price Hits $0.28

-NOIA Network (CURRENCY:NOIA) traded flat against the dollar during the 1 day period ending at 22:00 PM ET on February 25th.
-Over the last seven days, NOIA Network has traded flat against the dollar.
-NOIA Network has a total market capitalization of $89.37 million and approximately $4.90 million worth of NOIA Network was traded on exchanges in the last 24 hours.
-One NOIA Network coin can currently be purchased for approximately $0.28 or 0.00001408 BTC on cryptocurrency exchanges.
+NOIA Network (CURRENCY:NOIA) traded flat against the U.S. dollar during the 24 hour period ending at 14:00 PM E.T. on February 28th.
+NOIA Network has a market capitalization of $89.37 million and approximately $4.90 million worth of NOIA Network was traded on exchanges in the last day.
+Over the last seven days, NOIA Network has traded flat against the U.S. dollar.
+One NOIA Network coin can currently be purchased for about $0.28 or 0.00001408 BTC on exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.